awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.platform.upgrade.md

 ## Method 2 – Perform a Blue/Green deployment<a name="using-features.platform.upgrade.bluegreen"></a>

-Use this method to update to a different runtime, web server, or application server versions, or to a different major platform version\.
+Use this method to update to a different platform branch—with a different runtime, web server, application server, or operating system, or to a different major platform version\.
 This is typically necessary when you want to take advantage of new runtime capabilities or the latest Elastic Beanstalk functionality\.
+It's also required when you're migrating off of a deprecated or retired platform branch\.

 When you migrate across major platform versions or to platform versions with major component updates, there's a greater likelihood that your application, or some aspects of it, might not function as expected on the new platform version, and might require changes\.